By Steve Offsey

 - Rapidly generate insights to understand the factors impacting key KPIs, such as churn, revenue, acquisition, customer lifetime value, etc.

 There are hundreds of software vendors that address some or all of these needs.
-In this post, I’ll review the pros and cons of six major categories: customer data platforms, business intelligence software, customer analytics tools, digital experience platforms, journey mapping tools, and customer journey analytics software.
+In this post, I’ll review the pros and cons of six major categories: customer data platforms, business intelligence software, customer analytics tools, digital experience platforms, journey mapping tools, and customer journey management and analytics software.

 Customer Data Platforms (CDPs)